minmyatoo/minmyatoo.github.io/_pages/about.md

 - LinkedIn: https://www.linkedin.com/in/minmyatoo

 I'm always interested in connecting with fellow developers and sharing knowledge about NetSuite development and software engineering.

+_"The best code is no code at all." - Jeff Atwood_